[Reading time: 2 minutes]

 - They will spend far more time going through steps 4 to 7 (evaluation and selection).

-- And hopefully step 8 (formal contracts) is not even considered until they’re damn sure!
+- And hopefully step 8 (signing contracts) is not even considered until they’re damn sure!
 It will certainly only happen after step 9 (doing stuff together).

 When it comes to major decisions in our personal lives, we know it is insane to get into contract negotiations before we are confident this is going to work out.

-We seem to lose that sanity when making similar decisions at work.
+We seem to lose that sanity when making similar decisions in our organisations.

-When selecting a new partner (or technology), see if you’re a good match before deciding to get hooked (contractually!).
+When selecting a new partner (or technology), see if you’re a good match before deciding to get hooked.